Height arguments toward the dynamical Mordell-Lang problem in arbitrary characteristic: Examples on the dark side

 Recall that in order to make the height argument work, we need to find two different speeds of growth.
 Generally speaking, this goal is hard to fulfill in the following cases. \begin{enumerate} \item The dynamical system is a certain int-amplified endomorphism.
 This concept means that $f$ is an endomorphism of a projective variety $X$, for which there exists an \emph{ample} line bundle $L$ on $X$ such that $f^*L-L$ is also ample.
 See \cite{Meng20}.
 A philosophy in \cite{Xieb} says that such maps should be the algebraic analogy of expanding maps.
 Although some special cases can be covered by results in the previous sections, we cannot deal with the case in which the dynamical system is, for example, polarized.

 \item The dynamical system has zero entropy.
 In other words, the first dynamical degree $\lambda_1(f)=1$. \end{enumerate}

-We remark that ``bounded-degree" is a much stronger requirement than ``of zero entropy", and it seems that the int-amplified endomorphisms have nothing to do with bounded-degree systems.
+We remark that ``bounded-degree" is a much stronger requirement than ``with zero entropy", and it seems that the int-amplified endomorphisms have nothing to do with bounded-degree systems.
 In these two cases, the height argument is hard to be applied as the dynamical system is somehow ``isotropic".
 But in some case, a similar height argument can work due to the additional structures of the dynamical system.
-Indeed, we shall deal with the automorphisms of proper surfaces in an upcoming paper.
+Indeed, we shall deal with the automorphisms of projective surfaces in \cite{XYb}.
 We will treat a zero entropy case in there by using a height argument.

-In this section, we shall proceed as follows.
+In this section, we proceed as follows.
 In subsection 5.1, we give examples of int-amplified dynamical systems which do not satisfy the $\text{DML}_0$ property.
+We can even construct a polarized endomorphism of $\mathbb{P}^2$ for which the $\text{DML}_0$ property fails.
 These examples are based on the Frobenius endomorphism in positive characteristic.
-Then in subsection 5.2, we give examples of dynamical systems of zero entropy for which the return sets may have a formidable form.
+Then in subsection 5.2, we give examples of dynamical systems with zero entropy for which the return sets may have a formidable form.